Presenter - Julie Bastow

 1. What time is your time slot and what does your session consist of?

-11am – 2 pm Friday.
+10am – 1 pm Friday.
+For lovers of gardening we have a handy hint from Graham Ross after the 10am News,Sport, and Weather.
 I play music from the 1920s to the 1950s, chat to the listeners, and familiarise them with the composers, lyricists and bandleaders.
 At 12.15 pm we have “Madeleine at the Movies”, a review of a recently released film, and at 1 pm I play and comment on a segment called “The Girl Singers of the Big Bands”.

 2. How did you first connect with GDR?